lpolerecky/LANS/README.md

 ## Running LANS

+Before running LANS for the first time, it is recommended to read carefully the first couple of lines in the files `lookatnanosims.m` and `paths.m` to check that your system settings are in order.

 Start Matlab and set Matlab's working directory to the folder where you unzipped LANS.
-Finally, type **lookatnanosims** in the Matlab console and press enter.
+Type **lookatnanosims** in the Matlab console and press enter.
 That's it.

 ## Citation